A songwriting notebook, also called a Hook Book, is your idea vault.

 Week 2: Building Up Your Ideas

-Now go back to each entry and write for 10 minutes (freestyle object writing) about whatever strikes you.
+Go back and for each entry, write for 10 minutes (freestyle object writing) about those line.

 It doesn’t have to rhyme, or a story, or anything like a song, just write what comes to you when you think about those lines.

 This is all top of mind writing in the moment, so whatever pops into your head, write it down.
 It doesn’t have to make sense so don’t edit yourself.
 Just write.

 Week 3: Mining The Writing